 Access to the cabin is limited by weather conditions.
-Four-wheel drive and high-clearance vehicles are necessary year-round.
-Excessive snowfall prohibits any vehicles from accessing the cabin and visitors will need to plan for cross-country skiing or snowmobiling three or more miles.
+Four-wheel drive is necessary in the winter.
+Excessive snowfall and wind can prohibit any vehicle from accessing the cabin and visitors will need to plan for cross-country skiing or snowmobiling three or more miles.
 Guests are responsible for their own travel arrangements and safety, and must bring their own amenities.

 The primitive, one-room cabin has bunkbeds that sleep up to four people.
 It has a table and chairs, minimal cooking utensils, and a wood stove for heat.
 Firewood is provided but cannot be guaranteed.
 There is no electricity, plumbing or water available at the cabin.
 An outhouse with a vault toilet is located just steps behind the cabin.

-Guests will need to bring water for cooking, cleaning and drinking, as well as bedding, towels, soap, dishes, cooking equipment and fuel, toilet paper, garbage bags and an axe or chainsaw.
+Guests will need to bring water for cooking, cleaning, and drinking.
+Guests will also need bedding, towels, soap, dishes, cooking equipment, toilet paper, garbage bags, and an axe or chainsaw.
 A broom and dust pan are provided and guests are required to carry out all trash.
 Guests are also required to clean the facility prior to departure.
-Cell phone service is sometimes available depending on your provider.
+Cell phone service is sometimes available at the cabin and with a slight elevation change.

 The mouse problem at this cabin has been mitigated.
 Old built-in shelving where mice were nesting has been removed and everything has been cleaned.